palmacas/wiki-documents/docs/Sensor/Wio_Series/Wio_SX1262/Wio_SX1262_with_XIAO_ESP32S3_Kit/Get_Started_lora.md

 Single channel gateways(called One-Channel Hub) are low-cost tools that enable users to begin exploring the LoRa realm.
 These gateways can receive LoRa packets on a specific spreading factor and channel and facilitate the exchange of these packets with the network.
 Due to their affordability, many users have embarked on building their own single-channel gateways to experiment with LoRa.

-The XIAO ESP32S3 as host MCU and Wio SX1262 LoRa radio kit can be configured to function as single channel gateway for connecting to The Things Network.
+The XIAO ESP32S3 as host MCU and Wio SX1262 LoRa radio kit can be configured to function as single channel gateway.
 This kit offers a practical solution for those interested in delving into LoRa technology and establishing connections to LNS(lora network server).

 This is the github project: [One Channel Hub](https://github.com/Lora-net/one_channel_hub).